Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --width WIDTH, -w WIDTH
                             The minimum length of the transcript without modifying by genome annotation.
-This value will be for the final output if --annotation_folder is not provided.
+This value will be for the final output if --annotation_files is not provided.
                             Otherwise, --length would be the minimum length of the transcript for the final output.
 The default is 20.
       --tolerance TOLERANCE, -t TOLERANCE